 Unclogging pores can come in the form of mild chemical peels or microdermabrasion or extraction.
 The key purpose of doing is to dry up oil glands, exfoliate and unclog pores from inside out.

 There are different methods to eliminate P-acne bacteria.
 2 most popular ways that we use are lasers or chromo therapy.
 Lasers such as Fotona 4D laser help to accelerate collagen production and shrink over-active sebaceous glands, in turn lowering sebum production.
 This treatment can help to reduce the risk of new acne inflammation.

 While chromo therapy irradiates red and blue light onto the skin.
 Blue light attacks and kills acne bacteria while red light stimulates collagen and elastin in the skin.
 You can opt for Crystal Clear Purifying Facetherapy or Omega Illumi Facetherapy which utilises sophisticated medical-grade light technology to kill bacteria and improve skin healing, cleaning and clearing out problem skin.

 The treatment effectively uses blue light technology to target acne-causing bacteria without thermally affecting surrounding tissues.
 Excellent for patients who want to reduce acne, control acne, or lower sebum production, with medication from https://accisotret.com and downtime.

-Interested to find out more on how you can get rid of acne, call us at +65 96565380 today for a complimentary consultation.
+Interested to find out more, call us at +65 96565380 today or contact us here for a one-on-one consultation.